Medical Student Research Forum

 UT Southwestern Medical Center

-Medical students will make these oral presentations:
+Medical students made these oral presentations:

 - Sara Cooper – “Evolving characteristics of HIV infected pregnancies at a single institution”